-How To Network with Recruiters Even if you're not looking for a job, it's always smart to network with recruiters.
-You never know when you'll need them.
-Here are the two easiest ways to find recruiters: 1) Go to the LinkedIn page of your ideal employer.
+- 1) Go to the LinkedIn page of your ideal employer.
 Click on the "See all employees on LinkedIn" link on the right hand side of your screen.
 Once there, find a recruiter's profile, and click on it.
-You can connect with that person, but you can also send connection requests to similar contacts on the "People Also Viewed" tab on the right side of your screen.
-2) You can also just do a quick Google search for "recruiting [insert industry]".
+You can connect with that person, but you can also send connection requests to similar contacts on the "People Also Viewed" tab on the right side of your screen. - 2) You can also just do a quick Google search for "recruiting industry".
 Look for companies that come up, then connect with their employees on LinkedIn.
-Once connected, you can send them a quick note using the below template: Hi [Name] - Nice to connect.
+Once connected, you can send them a quick note using the below template.
+Hi [Name] - Nice to connect.
 I'm reaching out as I'm looking for new roles in the [industry] field.
 Are you currently recruiting for [role type]? - Dan Get a Great Profile Photo

-What Type of Headshot to Get A professional headshot is an absolute must-have for anyone hoping to build their executive brand.
-According to a recent study, on average, a new professional headshot led viewers to believe an executive was:
+What Type of Headshot to Get A professional headshot is an absolute must-have for anyone hoping to differentiate their job application versus hundreds of their competitors.
+According to a recent study, on average, a new professional headshot led recruiters to believe an applicant was:

 - 75.9% more competent at their job

 - 62% more influential in their field

-- 7.9% more like-able to others
+- 7.9% more like-able to the recruiter

 In general, there are three types of headshots:

 Indoor Studio: The most formal/professional.
 Good for executives, banking, finance, real estate, and consulting.
 Indoor Office: Great for tech workers, retail, thought leaders, and lawyers.
 More casual, yet still business focused.
 Outdoor Urban: Most casual, but still looks professional when you're wearing formal clothing.